dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 ### Query with where filters

 Where filters in API allow for a filter list or string.
-We recommend using the filter list for production application as this format will realize all benefits from the <Term id="predicate-pushdown"  /> where possible.
+We recommend using the filter list for production applications as this format will realize all benefits from the <Term id="predicate-pushdown"  /> where possible.

-Where Filters have a three components that you can use:
+Where Filters have the following components that you can use:

 - `Dimension()` - This is used for any categorical or time dimensions.
 If used for a time dimension, granularity is required -  `Dimension('metric_time').grain('week')` or `Dimension('customer__country')`